oracle/coherence-dotnet-extend-client/README.md

 (or sharded if you prefer) across a number of designated remote nodes.
-This allows applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the cpu resources of the machines.
+This allows applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the CPU resources of the machines.
 The Coherence interface `INamedCache` (an extension of `IDictionary`) provides methods to query, aggregate (map/reduce style) and compute (send functions to storage nodes for locally executed mutations) the data set.
 These capabilities, in addition to numerous other features, allows Coherence to be used